 The meat is smoked daily and served without sauce so you can choose your own.
 Try their homemade Sweet BBQ Sauce, Hot BBQ Sauce or Mustard Sauce.

-Days Inn - Cairo
+Quality Inn - Cairo

 Daily or weekly rates.
 Kids under 14 free.
 Continental breakfast.
 Pets welcome.